It seemed like a good idea… But then reality came knocking.

 Forget layouts measured in feet.

 None of the layouts in my usual track planning resources will be possible.

 No. If I’m going to stay within my budget the construction is going to be tiny.

 Micro in fact!

-With this in mind, I turned to the wonderful source of small layouts that is Carl Arendt’s www.carendt.com website.
+With this in mind, I turned to the wonderful source of small layouts which is Carl Arendt’s www.carendt.com website.
 Here are dozens of tiny track plans.

 I must have spent days looking that the pictures and plans there, thinking, dreaming and contemplating.